Explore

 • The use of non-animal research methods and the use of alternatives to animal research are strongly encouraged and must be explored before conducting a vertebrate animal project.

-• Introduction or disposal of non-native species, pathogens, toxic chemicals or foreign substances into the environment is prohibited.
+• Introduction or disposal of non-native, genetically altered, and/or invasive species (e.g. insects, plants, invertebrates, vertebrates), pathogens, toxic chemicals or foreign substances into the environment is prohibited.

-• Exhibits must adhere to MSSF display and safety requirements.
+• Exhibits must adhere to the MSSF Display and Safety Requirements.

 Approval and Documentation

-• Projects involving human participants, vertebrate animals, and potentially hazardous biological agents and subject to prior review and approval by the Maine State Science Fair Institutional Review Board (IRB) or Scientific Review Committee (SRC).
+• Project documentation should begin in LaunchPad before experimentation begins unless the student has received written permission from the MSSF team.
+Projects involving human participants, vertebrate animals, and potentially hazardous biological agents are subject to prior review and approval by the Maine State Science Fair Institutional Review Board (IRB) and/or Scientific Review Committee (SRC) prior to experimentation.

-• Each project must name an Adult Sponsor (typically a classroom teacher or another adult research mentor), who must sign off on the project.
+• Each project must name an Adult Sponsor (typically a classroom teacher or another adult research mentor), who must sign off on the project in LaunchPad.

 • After initial IRB/SRC approval (if required), any proposed changes in Research Plan must be re-approved before laboratory experimentation/data collection resumes.